 ELCA Tuition Exchange is available to qualifying children (as defined previously) of full-time employees.
 This exchange is not available to part-time employees, adjunct faculty or to employee spouses.
 Full-time employees must complete two years of service at Augustana College to be eligible for this tuition exchange benefit.
 Four years of continuous full-time service at another college, university or high school with a tuition benefit within one year of the date of employment at Augustana College also will satisfy this requirement.
 Additionally, prospective students must meet criteria set by the receiving institution for acceptance into the college.
 A full listing of ELCA institutions is available at www.elca.org.

-The ELCA Tuition Exchange will be available to retired employees if the qualifying child is currently enrolled in a consortium institution and actively utilizing the tuition exchange benefit upon the effective date of the employee’s retirement.
+The ELCA Tuition Exchange will be available to retired employees if the qualifying child is currently enrolled in an exchange institution and actively utilizing the tuition exchange benefit upon the effective date of the employee's retirement.

 ELCA Tuition Exchange benefit will cease upon: